Movsum Samadov

-Movsum Mardan oghlu Samadov (Note: Mövsüm Mərdan oğlu Səmədov) (born 4 September 1966) is an Azerbaijani political figure who is currently serving as the 3rd chairman of the Azerbaijan Islamic Party, a Shia Islamist organization, since 2007.
+Movsum Mardan oghlu Samadov (Note: Mövsüm Mərdan oğlu Səmədov) (born 4 September 1966) is an Azerbaijani political figure who has been serving as the 3rd chairman of the Azerbaijan Islamic Party, a Shia Islamist organization, since 2007.

 Personal life

 Movsum Samadov was born on September 4, 1965, in the Guba district to Mardan and Mehbara Samadov.

-In 1972-1982, he completed his secondary education at Guba city secondary school No. 3, and in 1983-1989, he received higher medical education at the Department of Treatment and Prevention of the Nariman Narimanov Azerbaijan Medical Institute (now Azerbaijan Medical University).
+In 1972-1982, he completed his secondary education at Guba City Secondary School No. 3, and in 1983-1989, he received higher medical education at the Department of Treatment and Prevention of the Nariman Narimanov Azerbaijan Medical Institute (now Azerbaijan Medical University).
 In 1989-1990, he completed an internship and received the "therapist" qualification.

 In 1990-1992, he completed full-term active military service.
 He was discharged from the ranks of the Armed Forces with the military rank of "medical service lieutenant".
 Currently, he is a reserve medical service lieutenant in the Azerbaijan Armed Forces.

 After military service, he worked as a doctor in the Republic of Dagestan in Russia, which has a significant Azerbaijani population, and then as a chief doctor in the Digah village of the Guba district for 2 years.

 From in 1995 he enrolled in a religious education course at the Qom Scientific Center located in the city of Qom, Iran, and finished in 2002.

 He is married to Mehpara Samadova.
 They have 4 children in total.

-His wife Mehpara Samadova participated in the international conference on "Islamic Awakening and Women" held on July 11, 2012, under the chairmanship of Iran's Supreme Leader Ali Khamenei and read a poem dedicated to Khamenei which was written by their daughter Zahra Samadova in Persian.
+His wife, Mehpara Samadova, participated in the international conference on "Islamic Awakening and Women" held on July 11, 2012, under the chairmanship of Iran's Supreme Leader Ali Khamenei and read a poem dedicated to Khamenei that was written by their daughter, Zahra Samadova, in Persian.

 Political career

-Movsum Samadov was a participant of the Azerbaijan National Liberation Movement that took place in Azerbaijan in the late 1980s and early 1990s.
+Movsum Samadov was a participant in the Azerbaijan National Liberation Movement that took place in Azerbaijan in the late 1980s and early 1990s.
 In 1990, he became a member of the People's Front of Azerbaijan and thus started his political activity.
 In 1993, he resigned from the Azerbaijan People's Front and joined the Azerbaijan Islamic Party.
 After completing his studies at the Qom Seminary, in February 2002, he returned to Azerbaijan and began to participate in the management of the Azerbaijan Islamic Party.
 In 2002-2007, he was elected chairman of the Guba branch of the Islamic Party of Azerbaijan, and in 2007, he was elected as the chairman of the whole party.